coneda/kor/README.md

 very old versions could not work because of unsatisfiable dependencies.
 Make sure you have pulled the most recent commits when using branches!

+### Generating docker images

+`deploy/dockerize.sh can be used to build docker images for commits >= v2.0.0.
+`Because of a different set of tools required for each environment, it has to be `selected when building the images.
+For example:

+    ./deploy/dockerize.sh master production

+Will build a production image based on the master branch.
+You may also base images on tags or commits.

 ### Command line tool

 The kor command provides access to functionality which is not easily provided